Hortense Félicité de Mailly-Nesle: Lady-in-waiting

 Marie Anne de Mailly reportedly felt threatened by her sister Madame de Flavacourt, who distanced herself from her and whom she therefore suspected of having the ambition to replace her as royal mistress, and she suspected the queen of trying to disturb her relationship with the king by presenting a rival to her position.
 Flavacourt was in fact often the subject of speculations whether she would become the mistress of the king or not.
 In reality, however, she had no wish to become a royal mistress and only wanted to enjoy her position as courtier because it gave her independence from her spouse: she once told the minister of war, count d'Argensson, that she wished for her husband to be promoted, because otherwise he would leave the army and return to her, a prospect she lamented.
 Her husband had reportedly threatened to kill her if she should ever become the mistress of the king like her sisters.

 Later life

 In 1766, she retired as lady-in-waiting, but she continued to attend court absent office until 1774.
 She was called back to court in 1792 to participate in the reading of the memoirs of her relative Cardinal Richelieu.

 Hortense Félicité de Mailly-Nesle was imprisoned during the reign of Robespierre, but behaved with a calm humour before court which reportedly saved her from execution: she was imprisoned at the Oiseaux Abbey, but released in 1794.

-Depiction in Fiction
+Hortense died on December 28th 1799 aged 84.
+She was the last of Mailly-Nesle sisters, and one of the few known courtiers to have lived through the reigns of Louis XIV, Louis XV, and Louis XVI, although Louis XIV died when she was only seven months old.

+In fiction

-Hortense Félicité is one of the central characters in Sally Christie's The Sisters of Versailles (Simon&Schuster 2015), a novel about Louis XV and the notorious Mailly-Nesle sisters.
+Louis XV and the Mailly-Nesle sisters, including Hortense Félicité, are the central characters in Sally Christie's novel The Sisters of Versailles (Simon & Schuster, 2015).